 However, Pedigree’s “Adoption Drive” effort starts with two sad facts: there are four million dogs in animal shelters and only two million will make it into a new home.
 This is where we all got the chance to “meet” Echo.

 On the bright side, over 14,000 television viewers called Pedigree to offer to adopt Echo.
 We were then shown the spot “Echo Gets Adopted”, where Echo is shown happily running around his new home.
-This was the whole point-allowing dog lovers to share the joy
+This was the whole point-allowing dog lovers to share the joy of a homeless dog being adopted.

 Pedigree’s planning brief had encouraged parent Mars to tap into the group of loyal family-picture-taking, birthday-celebrating lovers and to rebuild the brand around a “Help Us Help Dogs” multi-media platform.